FionaLapp/graph-colouring/README.md

 In version 2, the user can step through the colouring process vertex by vertex, allowing them to gain further understanding of greedy colouring using largest degree ordering

 ## Nota Bene
-I wrote this a while ago when I knew even less about coding ettiquette than I do now, so bon appetit
+I wrote this a while ago when I knew even less about coding ettiquette than I do now (and nothing about git), so bon appetit